KQM-git/TCL/characters/cryo/ayaka.md

 **Charged Attacks**
 Consumes a certain amount of Stamina(20) to unleash a flurry of sword ki.
-* Ayaka's charged attacks are the first to work in a special way, as follows: When Ayaka starts her CA:
-  * First: A hitscan occurs for enemies in a radius around her after the NA is over.
-  * Second: After selecting an enemy (closest target or random?), Ayaka will spawn a gadget that locks onto that enemy and follows them regardless of her normal range.
-  * Third: After a brief period, this gadget will stop following the enemy and do an additional 3 hitscans, one for each hit.
-  * Fourth: A cut with a hitbox will be spawned for each enemy in range of the hitscans.
-This cut has a hitbox that can hit multiple enemies, but there is an ICD between each cut doing damage to the same enemy.
-If an enemy leaves the gadget's range while it is still performing the hitscans, the enemy will not be affected by the remaining hitscans.
-Conversely, the remaining hitscans will affect any enemy that enters the gadget's range even after it has started.

 | String | Talent 6% | Frames | MV/s |
 | :--- | :--- | :--- | :--- |